 I’m in revisions for my next book and even today, I was writing a pep talk to myself, reminding myself that I can do this and to look straight ahead instead of sideways.
 It’s a constant practice and that’s okay.

 IJ: I love that answer.
 It brings me to this question.
-How do you think beginning writers can focus on our believers rather than get lost in their doubts?
+How do you think beginning writers can focus on their believers rather than get lost in their doubts?

 JE: I just listened to a conversation between Oprah Winfrey and Arthur Brooks.
 So, Arthur Brooks said that we’re hardwired to remember the negative over the positive.
 It traces back to our biology as protection.
 You know, if there’s somebody dangerous in the crowd, somebody who’s looking at you that’s scary, your focus goes right to it, you’re alerted to it.
 I’d never heard this, but I’ve always wondered why we always remember the one negative comment when we’ve had twenty good ones.